docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 None of the "namespace" properties or methods are supported (such as initEventNS and initMouseEventNS).

-CHAPTER 4: User-Interface Tools

-Defining behavior with event callbacks and listeners

-84

 The ScriptUI implementation of W3C mouse events follows the W3C DOM level 3 functional specification (http://www.w3.org/TR/DOM-Level-3-Events/events.html#Events-eventgroupings-mouseevents), with these differences: